Last updated on May 8th, 2026 at 11:23 am

 Water newly planted plants, trees, and shrubs daily during the months of June, July, and August.
 The exceptions are Cactus, Agave, and succulents.

-Too much water can also deplete the nutrients in the soil and the one ingredient needed for flower development is phosphorous.
+Too much water can also deplete the nutrients in the soil, and the one ingredient needed for flower development is phosphorus.

-Many Good fertilizers will have an analysis of 20-20-20 mix and this mix is a good all-around fertilizer.
-Grow More’s all-purpose fertilizer will work wonders so will Miracle-Gro.
+Many Good fertilizers will have an analysis of a 20-20-20 mix, and this mix is a good all-around fertilizer.
+Grow More’s all-purpose fertilizer will work wonders, and so will Miracle-Gro.

 Apply phosphorus to the soil.